Net income definition

 - Depreciation expenses on production equipment and machinery

-Keep in mind that COGS doesn’t include indirect expenses (sometimes called ‘overhead’ ‘operating costs’ or ‘operating expenses’) like salaries for lawyers, accountants, and management, utilities, insurance, interest, etc.
+Keep in mind that COGS doesn’t include indirect expenses (also called ‘overhead’ ‘operating costs’ or ‘operating expenses’).
+These operating expenses include things like salaries for lawyers, accountants, management, administrative expenses, utilities, insurance, and interest.

 What about operating income?

 Operating income is another, more conservative measure of profitability that goes one step further than gross income.
-It includes operating expenses (sometimes also known as Selling, General, and Administrative [SG&A] expenses) which are any costs a company generates that don’t relate to production.
-Operating expenses don’t include non-operating expenses like interest, taxes, amortization and depreciation.
+It includes operating expenses (also known as Selling, General, and Administrative (SG&A) expenses) which are any costs a company generates that don’t relate to production.
+Operating expenses don’t include non-operating costs like interest expenses, taxes, amortization, and depreciation.

 The equation for operating income is:

-Gross income – operating expenses = operating income
+Operating income = Gross income – Operating expenses

-You can see how gross profit, operating income and net income are just different, increasingly conservative measures of profitability by writing out the formulas for all three:
+By writing out all three formulas you can see how gross profit, operating income, and net income are different but increasingly conservative measures of profitability over a given accounting period:

 Revenues - COGS = Gross profit